 Easy chip plate access.
 The chip access door system allows you to have easy access to your wood chips without the need for disrupting your food or smoker’s internal temperature.

 The Masterbuilt MPS 340/G has all that you need in a propane smoker.
 The thermostatic control is one of the best we’ve ever seen, while its 792 square inches of cooking space makes the ThermoTemp XL one of the largest smokers out there today.

 The Dyna-Glo vertical propane smoker is a great runner-up, providing many of the same features as the Masterbuilt, but at a more affordable price.

-Despite its budget-friendly price, you still get plenty in return.
+Despite its budget-friendly price, you still get plenty in return, making it one of the best smokers for beginners out there today.
 The smoker features 784 square inches of cooking space across its four steel wire cooking racks.